raffertyuy/bankcopilot-semantickernel-aiplugin/README.md

 ## Tools Available:
 - Bank Information Plugin: Use this tool for answering queries related to banking products such as account types and credit cards.
 - Bank Transactions Plugin: Use this tool to execute banking transactions such as balance inquiry, transfer funds between accounts, update account billing address, etc.
-- Bank CRM Plugin: Use this tool to send customer interests to a CRM system.
+- Bank CRM Plugin: Use this tool to send customer banking product inquiries to a CRM system.
+Do not use this tool if the customer is not inquiring about a banking product.

-When a customer is interested about a banking product or service, send a note to the CRM system using the Bank CRM Plugin.
 ```

 ## Learning Notes